-The next step is to look at the hashtags your competitors, ideal clients and relevant influencers are using.
+The next step is to look at the hashtags your competitors, ideal clients and relevant influencers use.

-Make sure you have a mix of big and small hashtags and never just cut and paste the same set for every post.
+Make sure you mix big and small hashtags and never just cut and paste the same set for every post.

 It’s important you mix your hashtags up and always include some which are directly linked to the content you’re posting.

 How to know what’s working